Dalje-et/agile.github.io/README.md

 Great you ask!
 Quite simple actually.
 You open the page and type in a keyword of your question (do not copy paste the whole question since wordings can always change).
 A question consists of correct and wrong answers, marked green or red, respectively.

-Note: your keyword will only apply to questions and not to the answers!
+Note: your keyword will be applied to questions and to answers!

 ## How did you get the answers?